luismarioagreda/movie-recommendation-system/README.md

 # Movie Recommendation System

 ## Data
 The data used in this project is from the MovieLens dataset.
 This dataset was collected by the GroupLens Research Project at the University of Minnesota.
-The dataset contains 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.
 The dataset can be found [here](https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset/).

 ## Methodology